This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 As Japan is surrounded by water, the Japanese eat a lot of seafood as part of their diet.
 My mom used to serve fish and seafood way more frequently than I do for my own family.
-San Francisco is located by the ocean so I’m lucky to be able to have pretty of fresh seafood available all year around.
-Because enjoying seafood has been always part of my life, it wasn’t until I learned from food bloggers living in areas not close by ocean that seafood can be hard to get.
-So today’s post may not be or everyone, but I thought it might be interesting for everyone to see how the Japanese typically cook and eat some seafood, and today’s menu is simple, easy, yet delectable sauteed abalone dish.
+San Francisco is located by the ocean so I’m lucky to be able to have pretty of fresh seafood available all year round.
+Because enjoying seafood has been always part of my life, it wasn’t until I learned from food bloggers living in areas not close to the ocean that seafood can be hard to get.

 My husband bought these baby abalone from the nearby Japanese supermarket and wanted to make it himself so I told him how to cook it.
 It was interesting for me to watch him prepare food in the kitchen because he normally just barbecues.